qianchen92/CryptoBook/demo.typ

 Please try to avoid rasterized images for line-art diagrams and schemas.
 When- ever possible, use vector graphics instead (see @image_fig).

+#figure(
-#figure(caption: [A figure caption is always placed below the illustration.
+  caption: [A figure caption is always placed below the illustration.
 Please note that short
-captions are centered, while long ones are justified by the macro package automatically.], image("fig1.svg")
+    captions are centered, while long ones are justified by the macro package automatically.], image("fig1.svg"),
 ) <image_fig>